slaclab/paws/conda-build/README.txt

 # > anaconda login

 # 7)
-# use the client to upload the package
+# use the client to upload the package,
-# (see step 4 above for package path):
+# using the output of step 4 above for package path
+# (see the line marked "TEST END: <path-to-package>")
+# NOTE: this may have happened automatically during conda-build,
+# if you were already logged in
 # > anaconda upload <path-to-package>